 As part of the VFC Program, FQHCs and RHCs have the ability to grant FQHC/RHC status to local public health agencies (LPHA) to immunize underinsured children on their behalf.
 Delegation of this authority requires a written agreement between the FQHC/RHC and the LPHA.
-To inquire about delegated authority, contact the VFC Program at 1-800-831-6293.
+To inquire about delegated authority, contact the VFC Program at 1-800-831-6293 or via email at lowaVFC@idph.iowa.gov.